mkarots/taggsy/REPORT.md

             return self._compute(*args, **kwargs)
 ```

 Classes are now responsible for setting the `should_recompute` parameter in order to avoid unnecesary computations.

-### Avoiding unnecessary calculations:
-In order to avoid unncessary calculations, we need to make use of the following two insights:
-a) Every document should only be counted once.
-b) We need not care about a word if it appears twice on the same document

-### Filtering out words:
-There are two filtering steps:

-a) We need to filter non-words so we get left with the actual words.
-Initially, the text will be split, into sentences using the dot '.' as a sentence separator.
-After this step, the rest of the punctuation is ignored.

-b) We need to filter out stopwords, so we are left with the non-common words in the texts.
-This can easy be done by using an existing library like nltk or spacy.
+For example, the document class, sets it after a new document is added to the core, which signals that the computation needs to run again.